• Skip to main content

 This epic thermal feature is larger than a football field!

-One thing to know about Grand Prismatic Spring is it is CRAZY POPULAR and BUSY!!!
-If you arrive at mid-day or on a weekend you can expect the parking lot to be crowded and super busy.
+One thing to know about Grand Prismatic Spring is that itis incredibly popular and busy!
+If you arrive at mid-day or on a weekend, you can expect the parking lot to be crowded and super busy.

-It is worth noting that the signs on the road say Midway Geyser Basin, not Grand Prismatic Spring so it can be really easy to miss that this epic spot is part of the geyser basin.
+It is worth noting that the road signs read Midway Geyser Basin, not Grand Prismatic Spring, making it easy to overlook that this epic spot is part of the geyser basin.

 Make sure you do not touch the hot spring waters or really any thermal feature in the park!
 The waters of the Grand Prismatic Spring run at an average of 160ºF.

-The rainbow colors around the spring change by season depending on the weather and water temperature.
-In the summer the pool is vibrant with yellow, orange, and greens.
-In the winter the colors can be a more muted brown and orange.
+The rainbow colors around the spring change by season, depending on the weather and water temperature.
+In the summer, the pool is vibrant with yellow, orange, and green.
+In the winter, the colors can be a more muted brown and orange.

 What is the best time to visit Grand Prismatic Spring?

-The best time really depends on if you really want to get epic photos or really want to escape the crowds as much as possible.
+The best time really depends on whether you want to get epic photos or really want to escape the crowds as much as possible.

 Grand Prismatic Spring is crazy popular and busy pretty much ALL DAY!